-Many entrepreneurs believe that company name isn’t important because the product/service quality is the only thing that matters.
+Many entrepreneurs believe that naming your business isn’t important because the product/service quality is the only thing that matters.
 While this is partially true, company name can either hold your business back of boost it like a rocket fuel and using a business name generator can be an easy way to help you find the perfect business name.

 Important tips to follow